realworldocaml/book/other-notes/outline.md

       - Discuss function definitions in more detail, explaining what labelled and optional arguments are and when you should use them, anonymous functions, and recursive functions.
-1. **Tuples and Lists**: show how to build up sets of values using tuples, and lists, as well as how to write generic functions that operate over them using the built-in operators.
+1. **Tuples, Lists and Polymorphism**:
+      - Explain polymorphism in more detail, both in terms of functions and datatypes.
+      - This section will also give us an opportunity to explain lists in more detail, including the special syntax for Cons.
+      - The value restriction
 1. **Algebraic Data Types and Pattern Matching**:
-      - Explain the interplay between record types (a bunch of things together) and variant types (a bunch of different possibilites)
+      - Explain the interplay between product types and sum types.
       - define how unions can be defined with the example of a binary tree and an R/B tree.
 Show how pattern matching can be used to work with algebraic data types. [yminsky: I'm a little